jack0088/cavemen-amulet/assets/README.md

-Assets needed for the game and the files inside the "tests/" folder.
+Assets required for the game and the files inside the "tests/" folder.